recursion/jackBeNimble/README.md

 A google chrome extension that provides a sophisticated hotkey order entry system for the [bitfinex.com](http:www.bitfinex.com),and [exchange.coinbase.com](http://exchange.coinbase.com) bitcoin exchange trading sites.
 The extension allows you to easily place orders of a (hotkey adjustable) size at any (hotkey adjustable) offset in relation to the current best bid/offer.

-This extension adds hotkeys that allow you to:
+This extension adds fully customizable hotkeys that allow you to:
 - Toggle your `LOTSIZE` up and down.
 - Toggle a price `OFFSET` up and down.
 - Place a bid at current best bid or offer at current best offer.
 - Place an order of `LOTSIZE` at `OFFSET` below best bid or above best offer.
 - Cancel all orders / Cancel last order / Cancel all bids / Cancel all offers.

 On a slightly more technical side, this plugin simply adds keyboard event listeners to the exchange's trading page that allows placing bids and offers, adjusting lot size, and bid/offer offset modifier all with hotkeys.
 It also adds a visible page element that displays the current `OFFSET` setting, which is also adjustable via hotkeys (as is lot size).

-**Currently this is still being developed and is not polished, production ready, or released as a public chrome extension.**

-**It is however, highly usable.**
+For nearly all cases the plugin does not need to make any api calls/use extra data, as its all already provided by the exchange page.
+That said, coinbase exchange recently update the way they display order info, and because it is all displayed from a canvas element, the plugin must request best bid/ask through the public api.

 ----------
-##### If you use this and like it, feel free to send some satoshi love my way!
+##### If you use this and like it send me some satoshi's, or dont... it's all good!!
 `37Us4CTnd1Bdf1qMzyBgNLVCwBMdV8LUR9`

 -----------------------